lhgeorge/Assignment---1---Excel-and-Tableau/README.md

 ## How to Use This Repository 📚

 - **Explore the Workbook**: Download the Excel file (password-protected) for a deep dive into the raw data and initial visualizations.
 - **View the Visuals**: Check out the Tableau visualizations in the 'Visuals' folder.
-Each visual comes with a brief description and insights.
+Each visual comes with a tooltip description for some insights.

-## Contributions and Feedback 💬

-Your contributions and feedback are what make this project grow!
-Feel free to fork, star, or comment if you have suggestions or want to contribute.

 ## Acknowledgements 🙏